pschraut/UnityHeapExplorer/README.md

 In Unity's Package Manager, choose "Add package from git URL" and insert one of the Package URL's you can find below.
 Once Heap Explorer is installed, you can open it from Unity's main menu under "Window > Analysis > Heap Explorer".

 ## Package URL's

 | Version  |     Link      |
 |----------|---------------|
 | 3.2.0 | https://github.com/pschraut/UnityHeapExplorer.git#3.2.0 |

-# Target audience

-Heap Explorer is a tool for programmers and people with a strong technical background, who are looking for a tool that helps them identifying memory issues and memory optimization opportunities in Unity applications.

-Heap Explorer is not fixing memory leaks, nor optimizing content for you automatically.
-Heap Explorer is a tool where you have to understand the presented data and draw your own conclusions from.